If your company doesn’t have an employee training program yet, there’s never been a better time to start one.

-Not all employee training is the same.
-Each type has unique considerations and requirements.
+Not all training is the same.
+Each type of employee training has unique considerations and requirements.
 For each kind of training, you will need to adjust your training techniques to meet the needs of learners.

 New employee training, or onboarding, encompasses all the training that new employees need to understand the company, the office and tools, and their specific job.
 This is your new hire’s first interaction with the company, so it’s essential that your onboarding process is smooth, kind, and helpful.
 Make the onboarding process collaborative so that new employees don’t just learn about what’s expected of them; they feel like part of the team.

 A welcoming onboarding process starts as soon as the candidate accepts the job.
 Create a preboarding program that keeps them emotionally involved before they arrive on their first day of work.
 A preboarding program should make new hires feel welcome and give them an idea of what to expect on their first day.

 Tailor an employer’s onboarding training towards their unique role in the company.
 Assign each new hire an onboarding coach, or buddy, who guides them through the onboarding process and answers their questions.
 Create role-specific tracks of courses that help the new hire acclimate themselves with the tools they need and their job responsibilities.